51013360/F25-COP2671-0T1-51013360/Projects/Final Project/MyFinalProject/README.md

 ## How to Move
 You move the player using the WASD keys on your keyboard.
 ## How to Use Actions
-You plow, water, plant, and harvest using the 1, 2, 3, and 4 keys, respectively.
-Alternatively, you can click on the four buttons along the bottom of the screen
+You plow, water, plant, and harvest using the 1, 2, 3, and 4 keys on the keyboard, respectively.
+Alternatively, you can click on the four buttons along the bottom of the game screen.
+Inventory can be opened using the tab key.
+## Limitations
+You can only farm during the day in the Day/Night cycle.
+The normalized time on time manager must be between 0.25 and 0.75 for the player to be able to plow, water, plant, or harvest.
+You can only farm on the patch of dirt in front of the house as well.
+The game will automatically plow, water, and plant the closest dirt tile when the actions are activated.
+The dirt has be to plowed and watered, in that order, to be able to plant a seed.
+Each new day, watering will become undone, and the planted crop must be watered to grow to the next stage on new day.
+Once mature, the player must be directly covering plant in order to be able to harvest.
+If initially harvest does not work, try moving out of the way completely, and then go back to covering the fully grown plant and try again.
+Harvesting will delete the entire plowed, watered dirt tile along with the mature plant.
+The harvested plant will then show on the inventory.